 Mission: To provide excellent college-preparatory Catholic high school education, in the Cristo Rey model, to students from economically disadvantaged families in Detroit.

-Detroit Cristo Rey High School is part of a national organization of Cristo Rey high schools that provide Catholic, college preparatory education to urban young people who live in communities with limited options.
+Detroit Cristo Rey High School is part of a national organization of Cristo Rey high schools that provides a powerful and innovative approach to career-focused and college-preparatory education that equips students from families of limited economic means with the knowledge, character, and skills to achieve their aspirations.
 The school integrates classroom experience with real-life work experience by partnering with businesses and corporations in metro Detroit.
-Two volunteers are needed.
-One volunteer would serve as a full-time social studies teacher.
-It is not essential that the volunteer has a teaching certificate, but should have a college degree in Social Studies or the Social Sciences for this position.
-A second volunteer is needed as an administrative assistant to the dean and an active leader in campus ministry.
-This second volunteer would have ongoing interactions with students and parents.
-Conversational Spanish may be helpful but is not required.
+A volunteer is needed as a leader in campus ministry and assistant to the dean.
+This volunteer will have ongoing interactions with students and parents.
+Conversational Spanish would be a great asset but is not required.

 St. Frances Cabrini Clinic